devleaks/cockpitdecks-docs/docs/Button/Button Representations/Weather.md

 	update: 30  # minutes
 ```

-Reports the current real life weather for the closest Metar location.
-(Closest to the current aircraft location.)
+Reports the current real life weather at LFBO.
 If the location is not changed, the Metar updates every `update` minutes.

 > [!NOTE] Metar is from external source
 > The WeatherMetarIcon reflects the real Metar at the time of collection.
 It does not necessarily reflect the weather as simulated in X-Plane.

-> [!WARNING] X-Plane Weather
-> X-Plane Weather is currently heavily modified by Laminar.
-The following representation do not work reliably.

 # X-Plane Weather